pikvm/pikvm/docs/letsencrypt.md

    ```

 4. Register **`acme-dns-client`** with ACME DNS
+   !!! note
-   **NOTE**: This is interactive, follow instructions for creating and verifying the appropriate `CNAME` record.
+   This is interactive, follow instructions for creating and verifying the appropriate `CNAME` record.
    One registration ownership of `clientstorage.json` must be changed to `kvmd-certbot`.

    ```sh